 Medical experiments were carried out on prisoners, including sterilisation experiments on women, prisoners as research subjects to test new drugs, cruel experiments on twins, dwarves and others.
 Complications occurred that led to death whilst others were to put to death so autopsies could be carried out.

 “The best estimates of the number of victims at the Auschwitz concentration camp complex, including the killing center at Auschwitz-Birkenau, between 1940 and 1945 are: Jews (1,095,000 deported to Auschwitz, of whom 960,000 died); Poles (147,000 deported, of whom 74,000 died); Roma (23,000 deported, of whom 21,000 died); Soviet prisoners of war (15,000 deported and died); and other nationalities (25,000 deported, of whom 12,000 died)”.
-Read more here.A trip to Auschwitz concentration and extermination camp is important to learn, see and try to understand what happened here, to not forget and to keep telling the story in the hope lessons are learnt from this part of history.
+Read more here.A trip to Auschwitz concentration and extermination camp is important to learn, see and try to understand what happened here, to never forget and to keep telling the story in the hope lessons are learnt from this part of history.

 Advisable is a booked tour, with incredibly informative guides (educators) that take you round both Auschwitz I and Auschwitz II-Birkenau as half a day tour, picking you up and dropping you off at your hotel and providing transport between the two camps.